Tennessee Liquor Laws: the State Legislature Uncorked the Issue.

 Most of us have experienced that moment of heart-stopping realization: it’s late Saturday night and you forgot to make a liquor store run for your Sunday brunch party (or football pre-game).
 Knowing the stores won’t be open the next day, you race (or Uber) to the closest store.
 A new law headed to the Governor’s desk could allow you to wait until the next day: SUNDAY.

 It was previously against the law for wine and liquor to be sold on Sundays at retail stores in Tennessee.
-However, citizens were able to enjoy their beer if they buy it at grocery and convenience stores.
+The State Legislature Uncorked the Issue.
+Here’s a List of When You Can Buy Alcohol in Tennessee.

-- As a result of this new law, grocery stores and liquor stores will be permitted to sell beer, wine, and liquor from 10 a.m. to 11 p.m. every day of the week.
+As a result of this new law, grocery stores and liquor stores will be permitted to sell beer, wine, and liquor from 8:00 a.m. to 11:00 p.m.
+Monday through Saturday.

-- However, liquor will remain unavailable on Easter, Labor Day, New Year’s Day, the Fourth of July, Thanksgiving, and Christmas.
+However, liquor will remain unavailable on Easter, Thanksgiving, and Christmas.

 - It seems this new bill is a win-win for everyone because the bill is expected to increase state revenue in excess of $2,883,800 and increase local revenues across the state.